Pauli1010/DocsCalendar/README.md

 # README

-This project was created as a recruitment task, based on the description in `SWE_Candidate_Take_Home_Assessment.pdf` file.
+This project was created based on the description in `SWE_Candidate_Take_Home_Assessment.pdf` file.

-Additional information about data models and code flow is provided in file: `---`
+Additional information about data models and code flow is provided in file: `thought_process.md`

 ## Technical details

 ### Ruby version
 3.1.3

-### System dependencies

 ## Configuration
 Below are all the needed steps to launch app locally.